 The Group is exposed to cash flow interest rate risk from long-term borrowings at variable rate.
-It is currently group policy that between 50% and 75% of external group borrowings (excluding short-term overdraft facilities and lease liabilities) are fixed rate borrowings.
-This policy is managed centrally.
-Local operations are not permitted to borrow long-term from external sources.
+It is currently group policy that between 50% and 75% of external group borrowings (excluding short-term overdraft facilities and lease liabilities) are fixed rate borrow long-term from external sources.
 Where the Group wishes to vary the amount of external fixed rate debt it holds (subject to it being at least 50% and no more than 75% of expected Group borrowings, as noted above), the Group makes use of interest rate swaps to achieve the desired interest rate profile.
 Although the board accepts that this policy neither protects the Group entirely from the risk of paying rates in excess of current market rates nor eliminates fully cash flow risk associated with variability in interest payments, it considers that it achieves an appropriate balance of exposure to these risks.

-During 2022 and 2021, the Group's borrowings at variable rate were denominated in [CURRENCY B] and \$.
+During 2023 and 2022, the Group's borrowings at variable rate were denominated in [CURRENCY B] and \$.

 The Group analyses the interest rate exposure on a quarterly basis.
-A sensitivity analysis is performed by applying a simulation technique to the liabilities that represent major interest-bearing positions.
+A sensitivity analysis is performed by applying a simulation technique to the liabilities that represent major interestbearing positions.
 Various scenarios are run taking into consideration refinancing, renewal of the existing positions, alternative financing and hedging.
 Based on the simulations performed, the impact on profit or loss and net assets of a 100 basis-point shift (being the maximum reasonable expectation of changes in interest rates [basis point: 1/100th of a percentage point])